-The tool incorporates the Fabric design, eNVM configuration (if configured) and security settings (if configured) to generate the bitstream file.
+The tool incorporates the Fabric design, eNVM configuration (if configured) and custom security settings (if configured) to generate the bitstream file.
 You need to configure the bitstream before you generate the bitstream.
-Right-click Generate Bitstream and choose Configure Options to open the Configure Bitstream dialog box to select which components you wish to program.
-Only features that have been added to your design are available for programming.
-For example, you cannot select eNVM for programming if you do not have an eNVM in your design.
+Otherwise, default settings with all available features included will be used.
+Right-click Generate Bitstream and